yoonsikp/family.md/eye.md

 Blockage of sebaceous gland, usually caused by staph aureus.
 Treat with warm compresses and erythromycin ointment (BID).
 Can take several weeks for resolution.

 ### Bacterial Conjunctivitis
 Seen commonly in one eye with crusting/discharge.
 Usually minimal vision changes.
 Treat with erythryomicin ointment at night time and Vigamox Ophthalmic drops during the day.
+For gonococcal conjunctivitis treat with Ceftriaxone 2g IV/IM once + Azithromycin 1g PO once.

 ### Other Conjunctivitis and Keratitis
 Other causes of conjunctivitis include allergic, viral, etc. Keratitis is inflammation only affecting the cornea, usually not a true emergency.
 Microbial keratitis is common in contact lens users and should be treated with Vigamox eyedrops for Pseudomonas coverage.
 Some autoimmune conditions also present with conjunctivitis / uveitis symptoms.
 Do not prescribe steroids without optho referral.